hell-sh/cipherfinder/README.md

 CipherFinder tries to identify the steps that occurred between plaintext and ciphertext.

-**Note:** Currently, CipherFinder is **far** from complete, merely supporting Base64, ROT 1-25, and all openssl ciphers (which require a key to be provided).
-As such, any issues and pull requests would be highly appreciated.
+**CipherFinder is still in its infancy.** Any issues and pull requests are highly appreciated.

 ## Using the CLI tool